Blood Clot Brain Surgery Cost in India

 Blood clot brain surgery in India must be performed by a board-certified neurosurgeon and the Clot removal surgery has a success rate of 75%.
 If a patient undergoes surgery on time, the outcomes may be better.

-The cost of blood clot removal surgery in India is quite affordable.
+Blood clot brain surgery cost in India is quite affordable.
 The total number of days spent in the hospital is four, with three days spent outside the hospital.

 Blood clots are gel-like blood collections that form in your veins or arteries as blood changes from liquid to partially solid.
 Clotting is natural, but when it does not dissolve on its own, it can be harmful.
 Medication and surgery are both options for treatment.